TomasBorquez/mate.h/README.md

 ```

 All you need is `mate.h` on the same folder you have `mate.c` example file and run `gcc ./mate.c -o ./mate.exe && ./mate.exe`, after running once
 it will detect if you need to rebuild based on `./build/mate-cache.json`.

-You also need ninja installed and available in your `PATH` since everything is
+You also need ninja installed and available in your `PATH` since everything is parsed into a `build.ninja` for performance reasons (like incremental builds, parallel compilation, ...)
-paresed into a `build.ninja` for performance reasons (like incremental builds) and for making it easier to cross platform.
+and for making it easier to cross platform.

 # TODO:
 - [x] Return `errno_t` and `LogError` rather than asserting